SEMAFORInformatik/femagtools/docs/userspec.rst

 .. note::

+   Starting with Release 0.4.9 the syntax has changed but backward compatibility is fully supported.

    the complete example can be found in `stator1-spoke.py <https://github.com/SEMAFORInformatik/femagtools/blob/master/examples/model-creation/stator1-spoke.py>`_ and `spokefml.fsl <https://github.com/SEMAFORInformatik/femagtools/blob/master/examples/model-creation/spokefml.fsl>`_ in the example directory on github.